-The March Sourdough Surprises challenge was, with St Patrick’s Day occurring this month, to make soda bread.
-As our lovely hostesses pointed out, “soda bread is typically moist, dense, and a little crumbly.
-It is a rather low gluten bread (since it typically relies on buttermilk and baking powder instead of yeast), so here your sourdough will play more of a flavoring role than a leavening agent.”
+With St Patrick’s Day occurring this month, it seemed logical to make soda bread.
+Soda bread is typically moist, dense, and a little crumbly.
+It is a rather low gluten bread (since it typically relies on buttermilk and baking powder instead of yeast), so here the sourdough will play more of a flavoring role than a leavening agent.

 I adapted two recipes for this one to make a totally dairy-free version, with no fat or refined sugar.
 With no buttermilk, the acid needed to react with the baking soda comes entirely from the sourdough starter.
 I was worried when I put it in the oven because it was a small, fairly hard ball of dough, but it almost tripled in volume in the oven!